snovvcrash/PPN/README.md

 While taking these notes, one main rule is that all the given techniques are actually tested either during a real engagement or in a training lab.

 {% hint style="warning" %}
 **DISCLAIMER.** All information contained in this blog is provided for educational and research purposes only.
-The author is not responsible for any illegal use of any information published on the pages of the blog.
+The author is not responsible for any illegal use of any information published on the pages of this blog.
 {% endhint %}

 {% hint style="info" %}